 - Be a positive role model.
 Do not use foul or abusive language during games.

-- Remember to stay away from the goalies while they are playing as it distraction.
-All parents should be on one side of the field and the players on the opposite side.
+- Stay away from goalkeepers while they are playing.
+All parents should be on one side of the field and the players and coach on the opposite side.
+Nobody should sit behind the nets.

 - Be respectful and supportive of the referees and other game officials.